m8pple/arch2-2016-cw/README.md

    if you're interested in that direction.

-While it is not required, I would highly recommend that you try option 2 (I will use this route in class).
+While it is not required, I would highly recommend that you try option 2 (I will use this route in class), and option 3 is even better.
 It is good to get some experience of how source control works, and acting as a consumer is a good way of understanding what is going on.
 There are a number of GUI tools available which make things easier:

  - The github GUI is available for [Windows](https://windows.github.com/), [Mac](https://mac.github.com/).